Gigantopelta aegis

-Gigantopelta aegis is a species of deep sea snail from hydrothermal vents, a marine gastropod mollusk in the family Peltospiridae.
+Gigantopelta aegis is a species of deep sea snail from hydrothermal vents, a marine gastropod mollusc in the family Peltospiridae.

 Taxonomy

 It was described as a new species within new genus Gigantopelta in 2015 and it was classified within the family Peltospiridae.

 Distribution

 This species is known from its type locality only: Longqi hydrothermal vent field in Southwest Indian Ridge, 37°47.03′S 49°38.96′E.

 Description

 The width of the shell is 4.84–44.83 mm.
 Valeues of δ13C were −26.42‰ ± 0.67.
-A distinguishing factor of the Gigantopelta aegis is their large size, hence the name, which translates to “gigantic shield” in Latin.
+A distinguishing factor of the Gigantopelta aegis is their large size, hence the name, which translates to "gigantic shield" in Latin.
 While other peltospirids reach shell diameter sizes of 15mm on average, the Gigantopelta aegis can grow up to 45.7 mm.
 The shell is also thickly coated with a layer of sulphide.
 However, this is typical of other vent-dwelling gastropods.
 Another distinguishing factor for the Gigantopelta species is that sexual dimorphism is not exhibited, as seen in other peltopsirids.